-At Michael Smith Engineers, we stock a comprehensive range of Drum Pumps and Barrel Pumps from Finish Thompson to cater for a wide variety of containers – including barrels, containers, canisters, tanks, carboys, IBCs and drums – and differing media types and viscosities.
+At Michael Smith Engineers, we stock a comprehensive range of Drum Pumps from Finish Thompson to cater for a wide variety of containers – including barrels, containers, canisters, tanks, carboys, IBCs and drums – and differing media types and viscosities.
 These can be purchased via our webshop www.msepumps.co.uk.
 Multiple pump options are available depending on the size and type of container, the media being pumped and the on-site power supply.

 As their name suggests, drum pumps, or barrel pumps as they are also known as, are used to transfer media from containers in a safe and effective manner, without the need to tip the container.
 Different tube lengths are available to cater for varying container depths and different material constructions are on offer depending on the media being pumped.

-Drum pumps and barrel pumps typically comprise a tube – which is as long as the container is deep – that fits through the opening on the top of the container.
+Drum pumps typically comprise a tube – which is as long as the container is deep – that fits through the opening on the top of the container.
 Inside the tube is a vertical shaft, with a motor at the top and an impeller at the bottom.
 The rotation of the impeller pumps the liquid up the tube and out of the discharge port at the top of the tube.